KChen-lab/SCMER/README.md

 - Paid access: https://www.nature.com/articles/s43588-021-00070-7
 - Free access (no download): https://rdcu.be/ckZGT
 - BioRxiv preprint: https://www.biorxiv.org/content/10.1101/2020.12.01.407262v1.full

-## Contact ##
-I do monitor the "Issues" and aim to clear any issues in a few weeks.
-If you have an urgent request, please email `shaohengliang@gmail.com`.

 ## Version log ##
 - 0.1.3 (12/8/2023) SCMER now compatible with Python 3.11 + torch 2.1.1 + SCANPY 1.9.6.